Summer Fencing Camp Session 2 by Team Tass

 Head Coach Atilio Tass has been involved in the sport of fencing for over 45 years.
 Not only as a coach, Tass is also a world class competitor, referee and teacher.
 His training as a coach comes from the Hungarian Sport University, where he earned his coaching diploma in fencing in 1988.
 He coaches all three weapons.

 Tass has been an official referee for the US Fencing Team since 1990 and was selected to referee the 1996 Atlanta Olympic Games.
-He was also invited to referee the last six NCAA Championships.
+He was also invited to referee at six NCAA Championships.

 Tass, who is fluent in English, Spanish, Italian, and Hungarian, has also worked in TV, producing and directing a two-hour show, "The World of Fencing", for cable.
 He also created a magazine format show titled, "Fencing Action News".